Chartered Institute of Trade Mark Attorneys

 The Chartered Institute of Trade Mark Attorneys (CITMA) was founded in 1934 as the British professional body for trade mark attorneys.

 It received a Royal Charter in 2016 which saw its name change from ITMA.
 CITMA is a professional organisation supporting and promoting the trade mark attorney profession.
 It has legal responsibility for regulating the profession, which is delegated to the Intellectual Property Regulation Board (IPReg).

-Officers (2020–2022)
+Officers (2022–2024)

-The President of the Chartered Institute of Trade Mark Attorneys is Richard Goddard of BP.
-Goddard was elected to the position in April 2020.
+The President of the Chartered Institute of Trade Mark Attorneys is Rachel Wilkinson-Duffy of Baker McKenzie.
+Wilkinson-Duffy was elected to the position in April 2022.

-The First Vice-President is Rachel Wilkinson-Duffy of Baker McKenzie and the Second Vice-President and the Treasurer is Kelly Saliger of CMS.
+The First Vice-President is Kelly Saliger of CMS and the Second Vice-President and Treasurer is Daniel Hardman-Smart of Stobbs.